Overflowing with garden veggies? These 5 simple recipes—and one genius fruit-fly hack—will save your summer haul.

 This salad is simply delicious and couldn’t be easier.
 If you’ve grown cherry tomatoes, you know how you can become overwhelmed with the supply of these lovely, delicious jewels.

 This is a recipe you can truly experiment with.
-Simply wash your cherry tomatoes, slice in half if they are too big for bite size.
+Simply wash your cherry tomatoes, slice in half if they’re too big for bite-size pieces.
 Toss in a bowl.
-Add fresh mozzarella pearls (balls), basil leaves and drizzle with balsamic vinegar, add salt and fresh cracked pepper to taste and serve.
+Add fresh mozzarella pearls (balls), basil leaves and drizzle with balsamic vinegar.
+Add salt and freshly cracked pepper to taste and serve.

 For the basil leaves, use tiny leaves whole.
 For larger leaves, roll them up like a cigar and slice across creating strips, a technique known as chiffonade.
-Personally, I most often just tear up the basil leaves with my hands and throw it in.
+Personally, I usually just tear up the basil leaves with my hands and toss them in.

 Options: